PrediktorAS/RDSdsl/README.md

 from 2021-01-01 00:00:00+00:00
 to 2021-01-31 23:59:59+00:00
 ```
+The grammar in Antlr4 notation can be found [here](https://github.com/PrediktorAS/RDSdsl/blob/main/parsergenerator/rdsquery.g4).
+The parser converts queries such as these to the abstract syntax defined in the paper.

+### Translation to SPARQL
-A translator creates corresponding SPARQL queries like these:
+The included translation script operates on abstract syntax objects and creates corresponding SPARQL queries like these:
 ```
 SELECT ?designation ?timestamp ?HVLV_Mvm_stVal ?HVLV_PosPct_mag WHERE {
     ?HVLV <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://prediktor.com/IEC-61850-7-410-fragment#HVLV> .